chris--young/Slacker/README.md

 ## Actions

   Actions are script files located in the `bot_actions` directory.
 When Slacker receives a request from Slack it will check for and execute the appropriate action.
-Actions receives a `data` object with relevant information about the request from Slack, process the data and then return a response string.
+Actions receive a `data` object with relevant information about the request from Slack, process the data and then return a response string.
 Slacker facilitates the response process.

 ### Creating an Action